gabhijit/ipgiri/README.md

  4. ipv4_route_table.py - A simple routing table implementation that supports longest prefix match
  5. ip_to_country.py - Python scripts that puts all together

-docs/ directory contains referred files
+Most of the data is available from http://data.caida.org/datasets/ docs/ directory contains referred RFCs, files